Emmionel/building_my_site/basic_layout(english).md

 I'm more than just a composer; I'm a curious artistic mind always seeking new avenues of creative expression.
 My journey is a testament to my dedication to the harmonious world of melodies and music and the profound depths of the human psyche.
 So, welcome to my world, and let's embark on this adventure together.

 Join me on this journey, and let's explore the captivating worlds of music, psychology, visuals and everything in between.

+- My extended CV as a Tree of Events

 3. Blog/Vlog